The John F. Kennedy Center for the Performing Arts in Education

 YOU ARE INVITED TO BRING ARTS & CREATIVITY TO TEACHING & LEARNING

-- Participate in the two-day Arts Integration Summer Institute where educators and guest artists come together to deepen their understanding of arts integration.
-We welcome musician, poet, and multi-media artist Baba Bomani as keynote speaker this year as we gather August 3-4, 2021from 8:30 am-4:00 pm on the campus of Ingham ISD.
-Attendance at this seminar is required for participation in the KCPIE program.
+You are invited to participate in the 2022 Arts Integration Summer Institute where educators and guest artists come together to deepen their understanding of creativity in the classroom and arts integration through activity and conversation.
+The 2022 Summer Institute will be held August 9-10, 2022 at the Wharton Center for Performing Arts on the campus of Michigan State University.
+Attendance at the Summer Institute is required for participation in the KC-PIE program.

 “It rejuvenated me just in time for school!”
 KC-PIE participant.

-- Become part of a Professional Learning Community and receive support from professionals and peers by sharing and learning about best practices in arts integration.
-There are three afterschool meetings during the course of the school year.
+Become part of a Professional Learning Community (PLC) where educators gather to discuss and learn about new topics in arts integration.
+Each PLC meeting provides for exchange between teaching artists and classroom teachers, peer-to-peer learning, and modeling of activities and workshops by specialists.
+There are three afterschool meetings over the course of the school year.
 Time and place are to be determined.

 “The training was superb.”
 KC-PIE participant